ali4lou/D-P-foundations/README.md

 Additionally, larger files can be found on Zenodo.
 You can download them using the following link: [Zenodo link](<https://zenodo.org/records/14629057>).

-In Zenodo, we have included the Packer et al. [2019] scRNA-seq data and the data downloaded from WormBase, which are necessary for creating the developmental and phenotypic gene expression matrices.For the zebrafish analysis, we have included the Lange et al. [2024] scRNA-seq files.
-For the verification of the D-P rule using the data from Xiao et al. [2022], we have included the supplementary tables S3 and S4 from their study.
+- `larger_files.zip` includes the Packer et al. [2019] scRNA-seq data and files downloaded from WormBase, which are necessary for generating the developmental and phenotypic gene expression matrices.

+- `larger_files_zf.zip` contains additional files required for the zebrafish analyses.

+- `xiao.zip` includes Supplementary Tables S3 and S4 from Xiao et al. [2022], used in the verification of the D-P rule.

 ## Setup and Script Dependencies